 Asset retirement costs are capitalized as part of the cost of the related long-lived asset and such costs are allocated to expense using a systematic and rational method.
 To date these costs relate to our obligation to remove underground storage tanks used to store fuel and motor oil.
 The Company records a liability for the fair value of an asset retirement obligation with a corresponding increase to the carrying value of the related long lived asset at the time an underground storage tank is installed.
 The Company amortizes the amount added to property and equipment and recognizes accretion expense in connection with the discounted liability over the remaining life of the respective underground storage tank.
 The Company bases the estimated liability on its historical experiences in removing these assets, estimated useful lives, external estimates as to the cost to remove the assets in the future and regulatory or contractual requirements.
-An asset retirement obligation of approximately \$132 and \$123 has been recorded as a noncurrent liability as of December 31, 2011 and 2010, respectively.
+Revisions to the liability could occur due to changes in removal costs, asset useful lives or if new regulations regarding the removal of such tanks are enacted.
+An asset retirement obligation of approximately \$141 and \$132 has been recorded as a noncurrent liability as of December 31, 2012 and 2011, respectively.
 The \$9 increase between years is the result of accretion of the liability.